 We use a range of resources to engage the children with reading and to support their progress.
 Our ultimate goal is to create independent readers.

-Children start their reading using Jelly Bean (a phonics scheme)in reception.
-In year 1 they begin Bug Club (a phonics scheme) which is a structured scheme.
+Children start their reading using Jelly and Bean (a phonics scheme) in reception.
+In year 1 they begin both Bug Club and Phonic Bug.
+Bug Club books are matched to children's generic phonic phase, whereas Phonic Bug books are specifically matched to the sounds children have already learnt.
 Bug club can be accessed by the children at home so that parents can support their child’s development.
 Following Bug Club children move to PM Starters.
 All the schemes we use have been chosen carefully to introduce children step by step to reading.
-By the time children are entering year 5, they should be ready to ready to read real books by a range of authors.
+By the time children are entering year 5, they should be ready to read real books by a range of authors.
 Children in years 5 and 6 still have access to Bug Club which caters for their ever-growing confidence and independence as readers.

 Assessment of progress in English: